 Additional and UNAVOIDABLE overhead is income taxes.
 Uncle Sam takes 35% flat rate form any corporation, and then taxes personal income of the roofing company owner.
-Of course there are ways to pay a lower rate, or avoid double taxation, using S-Corp, but still, most of the time a personal rate of the business owner is around 35%.
+Of course there are ways to pay a lower rate, or avoid double taxation, using S-Corp, but still, most of the time, the personal tax rate of the business owner is around 35%.

-Of course, any roofer wants to charge as much as they could for a roof installation.
+Of course, any roofer wants to charge as much as they can get away with for a roof installation.
 However, reality dictates its own terms.
-Competition from roofing contractors who are uninsured, and do not carry any worker’s comp. insurance (or inadequate workers comp. such as SIDING, which is only about 13% vs. 38% for roofing) is tremendous.
-Contractors have to “sell” based on quality, against LOW PRICES, meanwhile, most homeowners typically look at the total price (LOWER PRICE), without much concern for what’s included in that price.
+Competition from other contractors who are uninsured, and do not carry any worker’s comp. insurance (or inadequate workers comp. such as SIDING, which is only about 13% vs. 38% for roofing) is tremendous.
+Contractors have to “sell” based on quality, against LOW PRICES, meanwhile, most homeowners typically look at the total price (LOWEST PRICE), without much concern for what’s included in it.
 With all the competition and expenses, a contractor needs to make at least 25% NET profit on each job to stay in business.
 They also need volume to support needed income.
 If volume is low, net profit must be higher than 25%.

 Profit can and will vary among different roofing outfits, and will in great part depend on the volume, but once again – a roofing company that does not make money will not be around to uphold the warranty – that is just how it is.

-There is no magic number, and it varies greatly depending on your geographic location as well as local economic conditions and competition.
-This is reflected in our roofing estimator, which calculates an “approximate” price for roof replacement.
+There is no magic number, and it varies greatly depending on your geographic location, as well as local economic conditions and competition.
+This is reflected in our roofing estimator, which calculates an “approximate” price of roof replacement.
 However, we can look at the formula used in our calculator to see how much an average roof would cost.